-Check out how your local business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Texas Employee Retention Tax Incentive with a brief application process that will take just 15 minutes of your time.
+Learn how your local business can be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Texas Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Laredo local businesses can get for the wages paid to employees during the course of COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Laredo small businesses can secure for the wages paid to employees during the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a component of the American Rescue Plan Act, the ERC program works to give aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay off the ERC credit amount.
+As a part of the American Rescue Plan Act, the ERC program works to offer aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay off the ERC credit amount.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.